celenityy/controld-settings/README.md

 **Malware** -> ✅ `Blocked` (`Strict`)

-**New Domains** -> ✅ `Blocked` (This will cause very rare breakage, but massively improves security)
+**New Domains** -> ✅ `Blocked` *(This will cause very rare breakage, but massively improves security)*

 **Phishing** -> ✅ `Blocked`

-If you're fine with a little breakage, I would recommend setting Ads & Trackers to `**Strict**` instead of `**Balanced**`.
+If you're fine with a little breakage, I would highly recommend setting Ads & Trackers to `**Strict**` instead of `**Balanced**`.

 3rd Party:

 Here's where it gets fun.

 Despite popular opinion, due to the reasons WaLLy3K has listed [here](https://github.com/WaLLy3K/wally3k.github.io?tab=readme-ov-file#why-use-this-over-other-sources), I think it's a good idea to use multiple lists and sources, rather than just limiting yourself to one or two giant lists.
-I myself constantly notice domains being blocked that were caught by only one list and missed by others.
-I'm not saying you should go overboard, but I do think it's a good idea to use a variety of high quality lists.
+I myself constantly notice domains being blocked that were caught by only one or two lists and missed by others. **I'm not saying you should go overboard, but I do think it's a good idea to use a variety of high quality lists for the best coverage possible.**

 I would generally recommend using the following lists: